en9inerd/en9inerd.github.io/content/pages/about.md

 <p style="text-align: center;">{{ github_avatar(size=200) }}</p>

-In my spare time, I like experimenting with web service integrations using tools like Node-RED, engage in bot development for the Telegram platform, and explore other activities related to automation just for fun.
+In my spare time, I build small automation tools and self-hosted services, and I also enjoy bot development for the Telegram platform.
 When I'm not immersed in the tech world, I enjoy hiking and playing video games, particularly colony simulators like RimWorld and Space Haven.

 ## Let's connect